Om-ingle/Plant-Disease-Prediction-with-CNN/README.md

 Dataset - https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset

-Use kaggle API key to use dataset due to its large size
+Use Kaggle API key to use Dataset due to its large size